Deep841/App_Development/README.md

 }

-This ensures that the image fills the entire screen properly.
+//This ensures that the image fills the entire screen properly.